abdullashahzan/Floating-AI/readme.md

 # Floating AI

-Floating AI is an AI application that stays with you on your desktop and is available at the tip of your fingers.
+Floating AI is an AI application that stays with you on your desktop and is an AI assistant which is always available at the tip of your fingers.

+## Features

+- AI-powered query responses using the Groq API.
+- Secure environment variable management with `.env`.

 ## Installation